sadmanhsakib/Recursive-Renamer/README.md

 # Super-Renamer
-This script, written in Python, mass renames multiple folders as per user request.
+This script, written in Python, mass-renames multiple folders as per the user's request.
 The user can set what files to rename and what the files should be renamed to.

 <h3>How does it work?</h3>
 The user must add the "FOLDER_PATH" to the ".env" file.
-Upon running the script, it prompts the user for inputs.
+Upon running the script, it prompts the user for input.
 Then, it makes the changes.
-The user can also make changes in renaming by manually coding.
-The script that uses recursion to rename all the files in every subfolder inside "FOLDER_PATH".
+The user can also make changes to the renaming by manually coding.
+The script uses recursion to rename all the files in every subfolder inside "FOLDER_PATH".

 <h3>How to use?</h3>
 0. Download the dotenv library using "pip install dotenv" in PowerShell or CMD. <br>